designsbybhavesh1/ThreadAi/README.md

 - 💬 Generates quick, natural AI-powered replies
 - ✨ Highlights key quotes and insights
 - ⚡ Works locally with Chrome’s built-in AI — no external API needed
-- 💾 Saves summaries using Chrome’s local storage
+- 💾 Customize reply generation by custom prompt and key point styles
 - 💡 Trial abuse prevention using backend - max can install 2 times and use free trial , third time user will not able to use free trial

 ---